DeaconSeals/comp-2210/docs/modules/m1/module-open-announcement.md

   **linear scan** solution strategy.
 I suggest that you approach each method from that perspective.

-- As in each module, the assignment and all hands-on activities are due no later than 11:59 PM CT on the last day of the module.
+- As in each module, the assignment and all hands-on activities are due at 11:59 PM CT on the last day of the module.

 - Be sure to ask any questions that you have.
 The most efficient way to get general questions answered is by posting to the course forum.